Debbie Wood

 Melissa Archambault

-Director
+Board Director

 Melissa Archambault is a Director for the KBRH Health Foundation and a member of the Ambassador Committee.
 Melissa is an experienced educator and currently works as a Student Support Teacher in School District 20.
 Her accomplishments lie within the education sector, including research presentations on ethical decision making and mindfulness in Education, as well as mentorship for teacher candidates at UBC Okanagan.

 Her core values include connection, contribution, community, and personal & professional growth.
 Melissa strives to make the world a better place.
 She fully comprehends the importance of healthcare accessibility, long-term care, and public health services to the community.
 Recognizing the significant role the Foundation plays in advancing healthcare in the region, Melissa is a committed volunteer for the Foundation.
-Outside of work, Melissa prioritizes family and personal well-being, doing activities that nourish or rejuvenate her.
-She enjoys spending time with her family and friends.
-She also loves to read, learn, travel, and stay active.
+Outside of work, Melissa enjoys spending time with her family and friends.
+She loves to read, learn, travel, and stay active.

 Jeffrey Craig

-Director
+Board Director

 Jeffrey Craig is a Director for the KBRH Health Foundation Board and a member of the Finance & Investment Committee.
-As a lawyer and solicitor at Thompson, LeRose & Brown, Jeffrey’s legal practice focuses on corporate/commercial law, real estate, wills and estates, and contract law.
+As a lawyer at Thompson, LeRose & Brown, Jeffrey’s legal practice focuses on corporate/commercial law, real estate, wills and estates, and contract law.
 Born in Trail and raised in Castlegar, Jeffrey’s career spans roles in retail and agricultural lending, mutual funds, and mortgage brokerage before transitioning into law.
 He finds fulfillment in guiding clients through complex legal processes and helping them achieve their goals.

 He values integrity, loyalty, and communication, recognizing that a strong community requires strong healthcare.
 Understanding the vital work that the Foundation does in enhancing quality healthcare in the community motivates Jeffrey to serve as a volunteer.
 In his free time, he enjoys spending time with his wife and engaging in hobbies such as woodworking, gardening, golfing, hiking, and cross-country skiing.

-Director
+Board Director

 Terry Miller

-Director
+Board Director

-Terry Miller is a Director for the KBRH Health Foundation Board and a member of the Governance Committee and Ambassador Committee.
+Terry Miller is a Director for the KBRH Health Foundation Board and a member of the Governance Committee and Chair of the Ambassador Committee.
 He is the founder and semi-retired sole proprietor of TMiller & Associates, where he works as an Organization Development Consultant.
 Terry’s specialty lies in helping organizations gain deep insights into complex problems, facilitating strategic planning sessions, running team-building workshops, and delivering leadership development programs.
 He was awarded the 2022 BC Premier’s Award in the Evidence-Based Design category for an active-sensemaking project that provided deep insights into the first-hand experiences of clients within the BC justice system.

 Terry’s commitment to volunteerism is rooted in his desire to build a better world for his family, friends, and community.
 He has been involved in various community-building efforts throughout his life and is inspired by the meaningful impact he can make through his work with the KBRH Health Foundation.
 Outside of work, Terry is married and has a daughter, two dogs, a cat, and eight chickens.
 He loves staying active outdoors through cycling, skiing, windsurfing, and playing beer-league hockey.
 Terry also has a passion for music and good sound, restoring vintage audio gear and browsing record stores to add to his vinyl collection.